 January 2020: Winner of the Honorary Scholarship awarded by the Ministry of Economy and Innovation.

-January 2020: Presentation of recommendations at the Greater Montreal Commission’s public meeting, regarding the 2020-2025 Master Plan for the Management of Residual Materials.
-Adoption of these in May 2020.
+January 2020: Presentation of recommendations at the Greater Montreal Commission’s public meeting regarding the 2020–2025 Master Plan for the Management of Residual Materials.
+Our recommendations were adopted in May 2020.
 Learn more about the #sangdechet movement.

-March 2020: Finalist at the Mercuriades – Succession Award, Exceptional Woman Energy Valero.
+March 2020: Finalist at the Mercuriades for the Succession Award, Exceptional Woman Energy Valero.